01 of 02

 This is a popular variation of the granny square.
-It's quite pretty and is slightly more relaxed than the version shown at top left.
-The corners are a bit less round / more square in appearance.
+It's quite pretty and is slightly more relaxed than the version shown at the top left.
+The corners are a bit less round and more square in appearance.

 This version of the granny square is relaxed and open.
 If you compare it against the two squares shown above it, you can see that the holes are slightly larger.
 The entire square is also larger than the ones pictured above.

-This is a solid-color version of the basic granny square featured in my granny square tutorial.
+This is a solid-color version of the basic granny square featured in our granny square tutorial.

 This granny square is getting to be too relaxed; there are too many chains.
 You can see that there are unsightly bumps and buckles in the work; this effect is not recommended.

 Note that everyone crochets a bit differently.
-It so happens that this is too many chains for the way I crochet.
-In general, I think it is probably going to be too many chains for the way most people crochet, but there could be exceptions.
+It so happens that this is too many chains for the way we crochet.
+In general, we think it is probably going to be too many chains for the way most people crochet, but there could be exceptions.
 This design could possibly be acceptable for use by crocheters who make very tight chains in proportion to the rest of their work.
-Generally speaking, though, I think most crocheters will achieve better results with any of the other variations pictured.
+Generally speaking, though, we think most crocheters will achieve better results with any of the other variations pictured.

 If in doubt, feel free to try several of them to see which one works best with the way you crochet.Continue to 2 of 2 below.